Slymeball/Figura-Wiki/docs/panel/settings.md

 - Backend Connection Toasts [bool] shows a toast whenever you are connected/disconnected from the backend.
 - Render Parts Pivot [dropdown] picks which pivots should be visible when viewing hitboxes.
+- First Person Matrices [bool] toggles the ability for model matrices to change while in first person.
 - Log non-host scripts [bool] toggles whether logs and errors on other avatars should be printed to your logs.
 - Log Pings [dropdown] toggles whether and where logs of pings should be shown.
 - Sync Pings [bool] toggles whether pings should only be executed if recieved from the backend.
-- Chat Messages [bool] toggles whether sending chat messages can be sent from avatar scripts. :warning: Messages sent with Figura will still be signed and can still be reported to Mojang.
+- Chat Messages [bool] toggles whether sending chat messages can be sent from avatar scripts.[^1]
 - Figura Folder Location [string] gives the path to where the Figura folder is.
 - Auth Server/Backend IP [string] gives the addresses for both the authentication server and backend.

+[^1]: Messages sent with Figura will still be signed and can still be reported to Mojang.